peske/lsp-srv/README.md

   Note that such features **are optional** in our module, and the calling code can decide to use them or not.

 > **Note:** We apologize to the maintainers of the mentioned alternatives for our criticism.
 We **do respect** your
-> work, and everything said here is **just our opinion** that explains our reasoning to start this project.
+> work, and everything said here is **just our opinion** that explains our reasoning for starting this project.

 # License?